Using the Backblaze Downloader

 When downloading a large zip restore, over 2 GB in total, we recommend using the Backblaze Downloader application.
 The Backblaze Downloader has a number of advantages over downloading through a web browser, such as generally increased speed, greater reliability, and the ability to resume a download if it is interrupted.

-The Backblaze Downloader is available on the "My Restores" page, after a zip restore has been created, as shown below:
+The Backblaze Downloader is available here, or on the "My Restores" page, after a zip restore has been created, as shown below:

 Selecting the "Use Downloader" button will download the "Backblaze Downloader" application to the default location your browser is set to save downloads.
 Often, the default location will be your "Downloads" folder.
 When you have located the Backblaze Downloader, you will need to extract it from the downloaded zip.
 Double clicking it will use the built in Windows zip utility to extract the Backblaze Downloader application.
 A screenshot of the Backblaze Downloader zip and the contents of the zip, after extraction, can be seen below: